 Through a very complete body of research, the field of psychology has established that a person’s identity is composed of several different parts.
 However, psychological research projects often only focus on one or two aspects of identity.
 As we move towards a more complete picture of human behavior, we must remember to keep in mind that the intersections of identity are a vital piece of that picture.

 By Laurie “Lali” McCubbin, PhD (Member, APA Committee on Children, Youth, and Families) A recent Cheerios commercial of a multiracial family with a biracial child caused quite a stir in the media.
-When presented with images of racially ambiguous faces and multiracial families, many people responded with a range of feelings from celebration, unease to anger and hatred.
-Many people viewed this family as unusual and not representative of families […]
+When presented with images of racially ambiguous faces and multiracial families, many people responded with a range of feelings from celebration, unease to […]